basebase-ai/basebase-js/README.md

 - **Simple user authentication** - SMS-based auth with JWT tokens
 - **Real-time data storage and retrieval** - CRUD operations with collections and documents
 - **Advanced queries** - User where, orderBy, limit constraints with server-side structured queries
-- **BaseBase functions** - Define, call and schedule BaseBase server-side functions with parameters and error handling
+- **BaseBase tasks** - Define, call and schedule BaseBase server-side tasks with parameters and error handling
 - **TypeScript support** - Full type safety and IntelliSense
 - **Cross-platform** - Works in browsers and Node.js environments